Lars Unnerstall: VVV and PSV

 Unnerstall signed a two-year deal with VVV-Venlo in June 2017, for an undisclosed fee.
 On 18 May of the following year he agreed to a three-year contract at fellow Eredivisie team PSV Eindhoven, being immediately loaned to his previous club.

 After a series of poor performances from regular starter Jeroen Zoet in autumn 2019, Unnerstall became first choice for PSV.
 He finished the season with 14 league appearances.

 In the 2020–21 campaign, however, Mark van Bommel's successor Roger Schmidt preferred the newly recruited Yvon Mvogo, and Unnerstall was demoted to backup once again.
 Due to a tight schedule in the autumn of 2020, he played the full match against Sparta Rotterdam on 29 November, a 1–0 win.

 Twente

 On 2 March 2021, Unnerstall agreed to join FC Twente also of the Dutch top division as of 1 July.

 International career

-In September 2010, Unnerstall was called by the German under-20 team, appearing against Switzerland and Poland the following month.
+In September 2010, Unnerstall was called by the German under-20 team, featuring against Switzerland and Poland the following month.
 On 31 August 2011 he was selected to the under-21s, but did not appear in any games with the latter.